-The two CLPCCD colleges held preliminary meetings with their leadership and with District leadership in Fall 2019 to discuss process and timelines for the 2020 strategic planning initiative.
+The two colleges held preliminary meetings with their leadership and with District leadership in Fall 2019 to discuss process and timelines for the 2020 strategic planning initiative.
 Reviewing college Mission, Vision, and Values statements was identified as an early first step.
-Planning officially launched in early 2020, with the establishment of the Educational Master Plan (EMP) Task Forces at each college, consisting of key members from the college community, including the college researcher and institutional effectiveness directors, the heads of the college-level Academic and Classified Senates, faculty, staff, and student representatives.
+Planning officially launched in early 2020, with the establishment of the Educational Master Plan (EMP) Task Forces at each college, consisting of key members from the college community, including the college researcher and institutional effectiveness directors, representatives of the Academic and Classified Senates, and student representatives.
 Each EMP Task Force also had representation on the DGCC, to ensure the planning process was driven by and incorporated the unique vision of each college.